Battle of the Ancre: 13–15 November

 Further south, Infantry Regiment 55 (IR55) of the 38th Division was forced to withdraw to avoid being surrounded after the breakthrough at Beaumont Hamel, allowing the British to advance around St Pierre Divion and Beaucourt; the British taking 2,000 prisoners, including all of I Battalion, 23rd Regiment and its headquarters.
 On the north bank, the survivors of IR55 made a stand in the Schloss-stellung on the west side of Beaucourt, running towards Alt-Wurttemburgfeste (Old Württemberg Redoubt) from which, with part of the 223rd Division, they devastated two British battalions advancing closer to the river; its reserve regiment was rushed to Serre Riegel early on 14 November.
 On the south bank, the 38th Division was being relieved by part of the 223rd Division, which having been formed a month earlier from youths and returning wounded, was of limited efficiency.
 The British barrage here was accurate and St Pierre Divion was captured with the loss of 1,380 prisoners.

 Attempts to reinforce the troops on both banks of the Ancre began immediately.
 Infantry Regiment 144 (IR144) of the 223rd Division was rushed to Beaucourt and Ancre Trench behind the village.
 A battalion moved up on the south bank of the river then crossed an improvised bridge to occupy Puisieux Trench but no counter-attack could be organised amid the chaos.
 Some German troops in Beaucourt were attacked from behind and by 10:30 a.m. the British were consolidating the village.
 Part of the 26th Reserve Division was hurried south from near Cambrai by lorry and forced march, then sent to join the remnants of the 12th Division around Beaumont Hamel.

 Ground to a depth of 2000 m had been lost in the Ancre valley and German troops fought hard to contain the British advance around Beaucourt and Grandcourt.
 On the morning of 14 November, British artillery cut the link between the Schloss-stellung and Alt-Wurttemburgfeste but British attacks were costly failures.
 South and east of Grandcourt, British attacks from Stump Road during the morning were repulsed.
-The German command believed that the British offensive had ended on 14 November and the German 2nd Army commander General Max von Gallwitz and Crown Prince Rupprecht requested leave (Gallwitz had to wait).
+The German command believed that the British offensive had ended on 14 November and General Max von Gallwitz, the German 2nd Army commander, requested leave as did Crown Prince Rupprecht (Gallwitz had to wait).